 Sini Majuri in The New York Times

-Read an article Forging Art From Molten Glass by wonderful Penelope Colston from The New York Times with the images taken by Vesa Laitinen.
+Sini Majuri's glass made it to the front page of The New York Times!
+Read the article Forging Art From Molten Glass by the wonderful Penelope Colston, with images by Vesa Laitinen.
 Majuri's art blends modern technology with traditional glassblowing techniques.
-Her Suomenlinna workshop, set in a historic UNESCO island fortress.
+Her workshop is located in the historic UNESCO World Heritage site of Suomenlinna.

 Majuri expresses her love and gratitude, acknowledging the invaluable support of her closest colleagues and friends.
 Marja Hepo-aho, the glass art sorceress, played a pivotal role, along with the entire team behind the Roboballet project, including dancer-choreographer Mira Ollila, Heidi Lehtoranta, Petri Pulkkinen, Janne Jääskö, Craneworks, and Aalto University's Joni Pajarinen and his research team.
 A heartfelt nod also goes to Berengo Studio for opening its doors to the Infinity Vessel project, providing a space where teams creative visions could flourish.
 The journey wouldn't be complete without acknowledging the pivotal roles played by Hytti Glass Studio and the Suomenlinna community, both integral parts of Majuri's artistic family.
 These collaborators have consistently provided support, inspiration, and a nurturing environment for her groundbreaking work.